arthurborgesdev/react-learning/README.md

 "A class can also define functions.
 Because the function is associated with a class, it is called a method, or a class method."

-Classes need to be instatiated.
+Classes need to be instantiated.

 When `extends` is used, that means that a class is inheriting some functionality from the other class.
 In React, when extending from Component, one functionality inherited is the `render()` method.